alexandrelamberty/nidus-web-app/README.md

 ## Build and run with Docker

+As we use Nginx to serve our application, we don't have access to the Node environment variables.
 > Environment variables injection for React, see: [environment.sh](environment.sh) \
-> FIXME: The image build need a .env file to provide variables to be read and updated
+> FIXME: The image build need a .env file to provide variables to be read and updated Switch to key/value env variable!

 Build the image, see: [Dockerfile](./Dockerfile).